fpdaiber/IDD-Fa19-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

-0 when its not pressed to 1000 when I fully press it
+0 when its not pressed to nearly 1000, more precisely 990, when I fully press it

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

+The relationship is definitely non-linear as pressing it lightly already has a much higher than linear increase in voltage.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**

+I used the 10k resistor and got reasonable ranges for each of the sensors.

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**